isomerpages/mti-osir/_forms/Approval Forms.md

 <h4>For Sellers:</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>When ceasing to be 50% or 75% controller
+<p>Prior to ceasing to be 50% or 75% controller
 <br>Click <a href="/files/Approvals/2__Application_for_Approval_of_Business_Sale_by_Designated_Entity_v2__jh_.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 Form 2 - Application for Approval of Cessation of Control
 <br><em>Form is to be updated</em>